Casu3475/puppy-raffle/audit-data/findings.md

 }
 ```

 **Recommended Mitigation:** Favor pull-payments over push-payments.
-This means modifying the selectWinner function so that the winner account has to claim the prize by calling a function, instead of having the contract automatically send the funds during execution of selectWinner.
+This means modifying the `selectWinner` function so that the winner account has to claim the prize by calling a function, instead of having the contract automatically send the funds during execution of `selectWinner`.

 ### [M-1] Looping through players array to check for duplicates in `PuppyRaffle::enterRaffle` is a potential denial of service (DoS) attack, incrementing gas costs for future entrants